stolyarenkoks/Pencil-Drawing-UIKit-Demo/README.md

-# Pencil Drawing UIKit Demo like Procreate Pocket
+# Pencil Drawing UIKit Demo like Sketchbook
-An example of drawing application using the PencilKit framework similar to the Procreate Pocket App.
+An example of drawing application using the PencilKit framework similar to the Sketchbook App.
 Developed entirely natively using Swift and UIKit based on Clean Swift Architecture.

 ![Preview](preview.png)